mehdi-fathi/eloquent-filter/README.md

 [![Build Status](https://travis-ci.org/mehdi-fathi/eloquent-filter.svg?branch=master)](https://travis-ci.org/mehdi-fathi/eloquent-filter)
 [![Total Downloads](https://poser.pugx.org/mehdi-fathi/eloquent-filter/downloads)](//packagist.org/packages/mehdi-fathi/eloquent-filter)

-A package for filter data of models by query string.
-Easy to use and full dynamic.
+The Eloquent filter is a package for filter data of models by the query string.
+Easy to use and fully dynamic.

 The Eloquent Filter is stable on PHP 7.1,7.2,7.3,7.4 and Laravel 5.x,6.x,7.x.